valence-rs/valence/CONTRIBUTING.md

 # What version of Rust should I use?

-For _users_ of Valence, the most recent stable version of Rust is required.
-However, contributors should use a recent version of nightly (`rustup default nightly`).
-This implies that unstable `#![feature(...)]` attributes must not be used.
+To _use_ Valence, only the most recent stable version of Rust is required.
+However, contributors should know that unstable `rustfmt` settings are enabled in the project.
+To run `rustfmt` with the nightly toolchain, use the `cargo +nightly fmt` command.

-The reason for nightly is that we are using unstable `rustfmt` settings.
-Hopefully these settings will not require nightly in the future.

 # What issues can I work on?